oracle-livelabs/oci/oci-stack-monitoring-fundamentals/discovery/discovery.md

 	![Resource discovery page drop-down menu items, highlighting Oracle Database resource type](images/3-2-discovery.png " ")

 	We begin by assigning the database a name.
 When discovering a resource within Stack Monitoring that is not ephemeral, it is important to provide the resource a meaningful name.
 Here we will enter **ebs\_prod\_db**.
-Next provide the DNS hostname or SCAN name depending on your listener configuration, we will enter **ebsproddb1.myacme.com**.
+Next provide the DNS host name or SCAN name depending on your listener configuration, we will enter **ebsproddb1.myacme.com**.
 Now provide a port, here we will use **1521** and the service name of **ebscdb**.
-From the drop-down, you can select all agents that monitor your database system that are responsible for monitoring your database.
-In this example select the agent ebs04a.
+From the drop-down, you can select all of the Management Agents that monitor your database system.
+In this example, our Oracle Database is a single instance, we will select only the Management Agent **ebs04a**.

 	![Oracle Database discovery slide-out, with fields completed](images/3-3-discovery.png " ")

-	Next, provide the database monitoring user's credentials enter the username **monuser**.
+	Next, provide the database monitoring user's credentials, here we will enter the username **monuser**.
 Next, since this is a demo enter any value for the password.
-In this example the EBS application uses ASM.
+In this demo our EBS application leverages ASM.
 Enter the DNS of your ASM host, we will enter **ebsproddb1.myacme.com**.
 Next we will enter the port of **1521**, and finally the service name, **ebsasm**.

 	![Oracle Database discovery slide-out, with DB credential fields completed](images/3-4-discovery.png " ")

 	The next step is to provide the monitoring credentials for ASM, enter the username **sysasm**.
 ASM secrets are stored in OCI Vault.
-Select the ASM the secret from the drop-down list.
+Select the secret associated with this ASM instance from the drop-down list.

-	When discovering a resource, you have the ability to discover in both Stack Monitoring and Logging Analytics at the same time.
-When performing a dual discovery, the results are sent to both Observability services that streamlines the onboard steps.
+	When discovering a resource, you have the ability to discover in **both** **Stack Monitoring** and **Logging Analytics** at the same time.
+When performing a dual discovery, the results are sent to both Observability services and streamlines the monitoring on-boarding steps.
 Alternatively discovery can be performed only for Stack Monitoring or Logging Analytics.

-	Stack Monitoring has the option of Enterprise or Standard license.
-Standard Edition includes essential monitoring.
-This includes, discovery, home pages, Enterprise Summary, metric collection, and the creation of alarms to name a few.
-Enterprise Edition includes advanced monitoring features that includes baselines and anomaly detection, Metric Extensions, Process Set monitoring, Prometheus support and others.

 	![Oracle Database discovery slide-out, with ASM fields completed](images/3-5-discovery.png " ")

 Once all of the fields are completed, once again click **Cancel**.

-For more information on licensing see **[Configuring Licensing.](https://docs.oracle.com/en-us/iaas/stack-monitoring/doc/configure-licensing.html)**

-Stack Monitoring provides a script to create a least privileges user for monitoring an Oracle Database.
+Stack Monitoring provides a script to create a user with a reduced set of for monitoring an Oracle Database.
 For more information see **[MOS Doc ID 2857604.1.](https://support.oracle.com/epmos/faces/DocumentDisplay?_afrLoop=205057312345893&id=2857604.1&_adf.ctrl-state=12dl4mzuds_52)**

 ## Task 4: Discover an E-Business Suite Application